National Library and Archives (UAE)

 As of 2021 the NLA was ranked the sixth most advanced organization in its category worldwide in term of the tools and technology employed.

-Vision and mission
+Vision and Mission

-Under the directives of its Chairman, Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs, the NA acts as the Nation's Memory.
-The NA's Mission is to preserve documentary heritage through distinctive archival, documentation and research services in order to provide decision makers and the public with trusted information and to enhance civic spirit and national identity, while its Vision is to provide distinctive archival, documentation and research services.
+Under the directives of its Chairman, Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs, the NLA acts as the Nation's Memory.
+The NLA's Mission is to preserve documentary heritage through distinctive archival, documentation and research services in order to provide decision makers and the public with trusted information and to enhance civic spirit and national identity, while its Vision is to provide distinctive archival, documentation and research services.

 The NLA is the trusted custodian of the Government records of the UAE responsible for: